fractalsynapse/nexical-core-interface-template/README.md

 ## Not Exactly What You Want?

-This is what I want. _It might not be what you want._ Don't worry, you have options:
+This is a starting point. _It might not be what you want._ If so, you have options:

-### Fork This
+### Fork This Template

-If you have differences in your preferred setup, I encourage you to fork this to create your own version.
+If you have differences in your preferred setup, we encourage you to fork this to create your own version.
-Once you have your fork working, let me know and I'll add it to a '_Similar Cookiecutter Templates_' list here.
+Once you have your fork working, let us know and I'll add it to a '_Similar Cookiecutter Templates_' list here.
 It's up to you whether to rename your fork.

 If you do rename your fork, I encourage you to submit it to the following places: